konveyor/tackle2-ui/README.md

 `$ kubectl port-forward svc/tackle-hub -n konveyor-tackle 9002:8080`
 `$ kubectl port-forward svc/tackle-pathfinder-api -n konveyor-tackle 9003:8080`

-That's exactly what `start:dev:local` takes does as it takes care of port forwarding all tackles2 services for us.
+That's exactly what `start:dev:local` does by port forwarding all tackles2 services for us.

 ## How to configure Minikube for Tackle2